SCons/scons/CONTRIBUTING.rst

       $ python runtest.py -a -o test.log

-  Be patient, there are more than 1100 test scripts in the whole suite!
+  Be patient, there are more than 1100 test scripts in the whole suite (using a ``-j`` option pretty much always helps.
+For example, if you have an 8-core processor, try ``runtest.py -j 8```).

   If any test scripts fail, they will be listed in a summary at the end of the log file.
 Some test scripts may also report NO RESULT because (for example)